AGrantDev/BurlingtonIO/src/content/homepage/index.md

   title: BurlingtonIO serves your small business
   features_list:
     - title: Web Development
       content: Full scale web application services to bring your business ideas to life; optimized from the server to your customer.
-Bespoke builds tailored to your business
+Bespoke builds tailored to your business; from small scripts to complete systems
     - title: Static Websites
       content: Blazing fast websites that will put your business in front of more customers; no more bloated web pages.
-Integrations with your favorite CMS
+Landing pages, single page applications, and integrations with your favorite CMS are available
-    - title: Web Hosting
+    - title: Cloud Applications
-      content: Around the clock server management; we can host your website or application with affordable plans.
-Available for both static websites and applications
+      content: Bring your business to the cloud.
+Cloud infrastructure offers scalable, affordable, and reliable hosting for your business application.
+Microservices and serverless solutions to future-proof your software
 ---